 The Ordinary High-Adherence Silicone Primer* was a 2017 revelation: not only is it really affordable (a bonus if you’re dipping your toe in the primer waters) but it’s great for prolonging make up and giving a great base for your… well, base.
 As the name would suggest it’s a silicone primer so it feels very silky on the skin – something which some people hate but I don’t mind.
 It’s also alcohol- and oil-free AND vegan!

-A new find for me is the Iconic London Retexturising Primer*, which I use when I know I’m going to be going to meetings or events and want a bit more confidence about my skin.
+A new find for me is the Iconic London Retexturising Primer* (EDIT: I think this may have been discontinued as I can’t find it anywhere), which I use when I know I’m going to be going to meetings or events and want a bit more confidence about my skin.
 It gives such a flawless finish to my skin, hiding the fine lines, pores, and weird orange-peel-y texture around my cheeks.

 And lastly, the Sofina PrimaVista Long Keep Base UV isn’t widely available in the UK (I know, I’m SORRY but it really is great) so I stocked up when I was in Japan – it keeps me completely matte ALL day without a drying the skin, all while feeling like the lightest moisturiser you’ve ever tried.